muggy8/improbable/have-and-havenot/rM7jQact.md

 "What about the paperwork?"
 I asked.

-"Well no one would care if they're late by a bit so..."
+"Well, no one would care if they're late by a bit so..."

 Ethan didn't finish his sentence as I glared at him.